OctopusDeploy/docs/docs/tenants/tenant-types.md

 ### Code-based multi-tenancy {#saas-code-based}

-Code-based tenancy is where all tenants share the same infrastructure and it's up the the code to determine what a tenant sees and has access to.
+Code-based tenancy is where all tenants share the same infrastructure and it's up to the code to determine what a tenant sees and has access to.
 Code based multi-tenancy can be the easiest option to deploy and maintain, but there are tradeoffs.
 There is a risk for cross tenant contamination.
 A missed "where" clause makes for a terrible day.
 You also cannot deploy different versions of the application to different tenants.

 ### Database multi-tenancy {#saas-database}